The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018

 Those businesses operating under current licences will be able to continue to do so until the expiry date of their licence.
 All applications to renew licences will be under the new legislation.

-A full copy of the Animal Welfare Act 2006 can be viewed here.
+- View a full copy of the Animal Welfare Act 2006

-A full copy of the Animal Welfare Regulation 2018 (including both the general and specific licence conditions) can be viewed here.
+- View a full copy of the Animal Welfare Regulation 2018 (including both the general and specific licence conditions)

-The guidance notes and conditions for each of the activities involving animals can be viewed here.
+- View guidance notes and conditions for each of the activities involving animals

 - Dangerous wild animals